 This paper deals with the decidability of semigroup freeness.
 More precisely, the freeness problem over a semigroup $S$ is defined as: given a finite subset $X \subseteq S$, decide whether each element of $S$ has at most one factorization over $X$.
-To date, the decidabilities of two freeness problems have been closely examined.
-In 1953, Sardinas and Patterson proposed a now famous algorithm for the freeness problem over the free monoid.
+To date, the decidabilities of the following two freeness problems have been closely examined.
+In 1953, Sardinas and Patterson proposed a now famous algorithm for the freeness problem over the free monoids.
 In 1991, Klarner, Birget and Satterfield proved the undecidability of the freeness problem over three-by-three integer matrices.
 Both results led to the publication of many subsequent papers.

-The aim of the present paper is three-fold: $(i)$ to present general results concerning freeness problems, $(ii)$ to study the decidability of freeness problems over various particular semigroups (special attention is devoted to multiplicative matrix semigroups), and $(iii)$ to propose precise, challenging open questions in order to promote the study of the topic.
+The aim of the present paper is $(i)$ to present general results about freeness problems, $(ii)$ to study the decidability of freeness problems over various particular semigroups (special attention is devoted to multiplicative matrix semigroups), and $(iii)$ to propose precise, challenging open questions in order to promote the study of the topic.